wbhager/Python-Practice/FirstAIAgent/readme.md

 11/18: Initialized docker server with n8n, read up on host servers and ports, read up on how I can establish the full pipeline from UI to n8n to python to model to python to n8n to UI

+11/19: Learned more about webhooks, testing the first webhook trigger node and tried to determine why I was receiving error 404s and why URL only worked with port 5680 and not 5678